lifewatch/lwdataexplorer/README.md

 ## Installation

-You can install the development version of deleteme from [GitHub](https://github.com/lifewatch/lwdataexplorer) using [devtools](https://github.com/r-lib/devtools):
+You can install the development version of lwdataexplorer from [GitHub](https://github.com/lifewatch/lwdataexplorer) using [devtools](https://github.com/r-lib/devtools):